-Everything you need to know about ETIAS (European Travel Information and Authorization System).
+Everything you need to know about ETIAS (European Travel Information and Authorisation System).
 Read the latest news, information, and updates, and find out how eligible citizens will be able to apply when ETIAS is implemented.

 What is ETIAS?

-The European Travel Information and Authorization System (ETIAS) is a visa waiver program that is expected to come into effect by the end of 2022.
-The aim of ETIAS Europe is to provide a more secure journey to EU member countries as well as to strengthen the borders of the Schengen Area by pre-checking the data of travelers before they enter the zone.
+The European Travel Information and Authorisation System (ETIAS) is a visa waiver program that is expected to come into effect by the end of 2022.
+The aim of ETIAS Europe is to provide a more secure journey to EU member countries as well as to strengthen the borders of the Schengen Area by pre-checking the data of travellers before they enter the zone.

 Citizens from any of the 60 eligible countries will need to complete the online application and obtain an approved ETIAS visa waiver before entering any of the Schengen countries.
-The program will be very similar to the ESTA visa waiver which many nationalities need to obtain before traveling to the US.
+The program will be very similar to the ESTA visa waiver that many nationalities need to obtain before travelling to the US.

-The ETIAS visa waiver will allow eligible travelers to enter the Schengen Area for short-term stays of up to 90 days for tourism or business.
-Visitors can move freely between the Schengen countries as there are no internal hard borders within the zone.
+The ETIAS visa waiver will allow eligible visitors to enter the Schengen Area for short-term stays of up to 90 days for tourism, transit or business.
+Travellers can move freely between the Schengen countries as there are no internal hard borders within the zone.

 ETIAS EU is considered to be a visa waiver program, which means ETIAS is not a visa.
 Also, this special travel authorisation does not require applicants to physically go to an embassy or consulate.
 The whole process will be completed online.